 "Rural medicine has allowed me to become a part of a community, a real part of these peoples’ lives, and really given me the opportunity to get to know them, and to help them live healthier lives," Kyle says.

-Dr Kyle Fairclough is an ACRRM Australian General Practice Training (AGPT) registrar with GPEx.
-If you’re interested to find out more about training to Fellowship on the AGPT Program, visit our website.
+Dr Kyle Fairclough is a Fellow of ACRRM with advanced skills in emergency medicine.
+Find out more about training to Fellowship on the AGPT Program.